Degrees & Certificates

 Students must be full-time and receive a grade of "C" or better in all program required courses.
 The program is designed to correlate classroom and laboratory experience with practical experience in health care facilities.

 Students are prepared to function under the supervision of a licensed physician.
-The program is modeled after the program at Portland Community College and is accredited by the Commission on Accreditation of Allied Health Educational Programs (CAAHEP).
+The program is accredited by the Commission on Accreditation of Allied Health Educational Programs (CAAHEP).

 Students must also meet general certificate requirements.